Editor’s Note, May 2022: We’ve updated the article to ensure links are still relevant.

-Condominiums can easily be double the price of government-subsidized HDB flats – let alone landed property.
+Condominiums can easily be double the price of government-subsidised HDB flats – let alone landed property.
 You’ll definitely want to make sure you can afford the price tag.

 First, dig up these numbers:

-You’ll definitely want to have at least 25% of the property’s purchase price saved in cash or CPF monies, since a bank loan will only give you 75% of the property’s valuation limit.
+You’ll need at least 25% of the property’s purchase price saved in cash or CPF, since a bank loan will only give you 75% of the property’s valuation limit.

 Plus, 5% of the purchase price must be in cash (not CPF).
-You’ll need this upfront as part of the downpayment.
+This will form part of the downpayment.

 And that’s just for starters.
 You’ll also need a healthy cash buffer to cover costs like legal fees, stamp duty, mortgage insurance, and so on.
 You can find out all the costs you’ll encounter here.